geekblower/LoveBabbar-DSA/Lecture-005/README.md

 1.
     ```
-    Write a program to to show the working of bitwise operators.
+    Write a program to show the working of bitwise operators.
     ```

 2.
     ```
-    Write a program to sshow the working of left and right shift operators.
+    Write a program to show the working of left and right shift operators.
     ```

 3.
     ```
-    Write a program to shpw the working of increment and decrement operators.
+    Write a program to show the working of increment and decrement operators.
     ```

 4.